SciCompKL/CoDiPack/documentation/user/Migration.md

 ### External functions

-The interface of the codi::ExternalFunctionHelper is nearly the same only the passive evaluation function got renamed.
+The interface of the codi::ExternalFunctionHelper is nearly the same, only the passive evaluation function got renamed.
-The manual push of external functions changed a lot please see \ref Example_11_External_function_user_data for an overview of the new interface.
+The manual push of external functions changed a lot, please see \ref Example_11_External_function_user_data for an overview of the new interface.

 | CoDiPack 1.9 | CoDiPack 2.0 |